 Instructions

-- Add in your bell peppers, onion, crushed red peppers, jalapenos, and garlic.
+- Add your bell peppers, onion, crushed red peppers, jalapenos, and garlic to the pot.

-- Cover the pot, and place the pot on the stove.
+- Cover the pot, and place the pot on the stove over high heat.
+Bring the chitterlings to a boil.

 - Let the chitterlings cook over medium heat for 3 1/2 hours or until tender.